espocrm/documentation/docs/user-guide/case-management.md

 The Case entity type can be associated with one Account and/or with multiple Contacts.
 It also can be associated with a Lead record.
 Note that by default the Lead field is not available on the Detail layout.
 An administrator can add it at: Administration > Entity Manager > Case > Layouts > Detail.

+!!! tip

+    Cases are not necessarily limited to customer service purposes.
+You can also use them to track non-support-related topics.

 ## Stream

 Case record has a stream that can be utilized for a communication between customer and service.